-According to the U.S. Centers for Disease Control and Prevention, chronic diseases such as heart disease, cancer and diabetes are the leading causes of death and disability in the U.S. As of 2020, the leading causes of death Mason and Oceana counties, by far, were heart disease and cancer (Michigan Department of Health and Human Services).
+According to the U.S. Centers for Disease Control and Prevention, chronic diseases such as heart disease, cancer and diabetes are the leading causes of death and disability in the U.S. As of 2020, the leading causes of death in Newaygo County, by far, were heart disease and cancer (Michigan Department of Health and Human Services).
 As noted above, rates in the North Central region for heart disease, cancer and diabetes exceed state rates.

 Many chronic diseases are caused by a short list of risk behaviors, such as tobacco use, poor nutrition, lack of physical activity and excessive alcohol use.
-In Oceana County, the proportion of overweight teens (16.70%) and obese teens (18.10%) is higher than both the North Central region and state rates.
-(Data not available for Mason County.)
+In Newaygo County, the proportion of overweight adults (36.20%), obese adults (38.10%) and obese teens (19.60%) exceeds both the North Central region and state rates.

 Social determinants of health, or the conditions where people live, work and play, include factors like access to care, neighborhood safety, transportation and green spaces for physical activity.
 Social determinants of health are contributing factors to health inequities.
 For example, people without access to a safe place for physical activity may be more likely to be obese, which raises the risk of other chronic diseases, like heart disease and diabetes.
-Residents of Mason and Oceana counties noted many barriers to physical activity in the MiThrive Community Survey, including:
+Residents of Newaygo County noted many barriers to physical activity in the MiThrive Community Survey, including: